The Other Russia Collusion Scandal Is Breaking Wide Open

 Banks’s defense of his behavior to the Times is so absurdly suspicious it almost reads like a winking, dada joke: “The idea that things were dangled as some sort of carrots for me to be involved with the Russians is very far-fetched,” he said.
 “I wonder what the Russians wanted from me?”
 What they wanted was perfectly obvious: Banks funded a political referendum in which Russia had a strong interest in passing.
 Russia could not directly finance the referendum, but Banks could.
 Therefore, what they would want is for him to use some of the money they were dangling before him to support Brexit, which he did.
 At this point, it seems virtually certain that Russia did use Banks, perhaps in conjunction with Mellon, as a pass through to covertly finance the Brexit referendum.

 Meanwhile, back in the United States, Donald Trump and many members of his inner circle have a long trail of financial ties to Russia.
 The overt behavior looks remarkably similar.
 Trump and his cronies refuse to disclose their precise financial connections (by, for instance, following the established norm of a presidential candidate publishing his tax returns.)
-They continuously lie about the number and nature of their covert contacts with Russian officials, and then keep insisting with each new disclosure that there is no more to disclose and the whole question is a witch hunt.
+They continuously lie about the number and nature of their covert contacts with Russian officials, then keep insisting with each new disclosure that there is no more to disclose and the whole question is a witch hunt.
 Meanwhile, they continue to deliver a policy outcome payoff to Putin.

 Yesterday alone, reports have emerged that Trump offered Emmanuel Macron a better deal if France would exit the European Union, refused to rule out accepting Russia’s claim to seized territory from Ukraine, and that his government is studying the possibility of withdrawing troops from Germany.
 Like Banks’s winking “what could the Russians have wanted from me?” defense, Trump is virtually daring his critics to draw the obvious conclusion.